10 Killer Kettlebell Exercises

 Do not over-rotate or ‘collapse’ at the hips during the downward phase.
 The kettlebell should not pull you down so that your torso becomes parallel with the floor.
 This is a common mistake which places a lot of stress on the lumbar region of the spine.

-The ULP is a touch more technical than the swing.
+Under the leg passing (ULP) is a touch more technical than the swing.
 With this exercise we pass the kettlebell through and around the legs tracing out as we do so a figure of eight pattern.
 When performing the ULP you kind of take on the appearance of a stationary basketball player as she dribbles the ball between her legs.
-But instead of bouncing a soft ball you’re circulating a steel bell, and instead of playing a sissy sport you’re subjecting yourself to a singularly sadomasochistic exercise, and . . . wait, actually the ULP’s nothing at all like playing basketball!

 Position yourself directly over the bell.